Never Lose A Customer Again

 At the end of the day, what ties both of these journeys together is their humanistic approach.
 It's not just about the tactical conversations and interactions but also the emotional feelings that accompany this journey.
 It's all about humans.
 I believe that a human is a human, no matter the context.
 We all share similar motivations, wants, needs, and desires.
 As leaders, whether we're leading a business to sell to customers or leading a team to work with colleagues, leaning into the emotional aspect will lead to even better results.

-How can business owners choose the most effective communication tools to enhance customer and team relationships at different stages?
+How can business owners choose the most effective communication tools?

 There are six communication tools we can use when interacting with customers or team members: in-person interactions, emails, phone calls, physical mail, videos, and gifts.
 Depending on the stage of the relationship, we can use these tools to create different experiences.